-Dolocucullia dentilinea is a medium-sized, gray moth (FW length 16–17 mm) that flies along the Pacific Coast and in east-central Oregon during late spring and summer.
-It has an antemedial line that is broad on the costa and strongly pointed toward the outer margin in the fold.
-The forewing is much less pointed than other members of the subfamily Cuculliinae.
-The ground color is usually slightly powdery medium-gray, occasionally whitish gray.
-Variable dark shading is present on the posterior wing and outer margin, often darkest and most extensively in the posterior median area.
-A dark gray to black spot is present in the posterior subterminal area in some specimens, often with a slightly lighter gray line at the outer margin near vein CuA2.
-The transverse lines are dark gray.
-The basal line is very short, limited to the costa.
-The antemedial line is broad on the costa where it is perpendicular or angled toward the outer margin, strongly zigzagged below the cubital vein to nearly reach the postmedial line in the fold.
+Dolocucullia dentilinea is a medium-sized gray moth (FW length 16–17 mm) with long pointed forewings from mountain forests in east-central Oregon and Idaho during summer.
+The forewing is less pointed than in genus Cucullia, appearing longitudinally streaked due zigzag transverse lines and lack of much other pattern.
+The ground color is light to medium gray and the transverse lines and dark gray or black.
+The basal line is limited to the costa.
+The antemedial line is darkest on the costa, zigzag below the cubital vein to approach an opposing point of the postmedial line in the fold.
 The median line is a dark mark on the costa.
-The postmedial line is evenly scalloped, strongly excurved around the end of the cell and then oblique to the wing to end on the mid-trailing margin.
-The subterminal line is a dark mark near the costa.
+The postmedial line is scalloped, excurved around the cell and then oblique to the mid-trailing margin.
 The terminal line is a series of black spots between the veins.
 The fringe is the ground color.
-The spots are usually absent.
-The reniform spot is a dark smudge in some specimens.
-The hindwing is light gray with a slightly darker brown-gray marginal band and dark gray veins.
-The hindwing fringe is has a pale whitish edge and a light gray base.
-The head and thorax are the same as the ground color, powdery medium-gray to whitish-gray, with a dark V-shaped mark (apex toward the anterior) on the median collar at the base of a slight midline hump.
+The spots are absent except for a dark smudged mark at the reniform spot in some specimens.
+The hindwing is whitish with a gray marginal band and gray veins.
+The hindwing fringe is light gray with a whitish edge.
+The head and thorax are the ground color with a V-shaped mark on the median collar at the base of midline hump.
 The male antenna is filiform.

-No information is presently available regarding larval foodplants of this species, but it probably feeds on herbaceous Asteraceae such as goldenrods (Solidago spp.) or gumweed (Gridelia spp.).
-The exotic tansy ragwort (Senecio jacobaea) may be an important foodplant in the Oregon Coast Range.
+No information is presently available regarding larval foodplants of this species, but it probably feeds on herbaceous Asteraceae such as goldenrods (Solidago spp.).

-The flight period of this species is late spring and summer.
-It has been collected from late May through August in the Northwest.
+The flight period of this species is late June through August in the Pacific Northwest.
 It is nocturnal and comes to lights.